-- 5.1.1 All filings must be made in accordance with the OEB Rules, which deal with confidential documents before the OEB. - 5.1.2 In accordance with the OEB Rules, a party may request that all or part of a document be held confidential. - 5.1.3 A request for confidentiality must be addressed to the Registrar. - 5.1.4 A request for confidentiality must include the following items: - 5.1.4.1 a cover letter indicating that a request for confidential treatment is being made for certain information; - 5.1.4.2 a table which sets out for each piece of information for which confidential treatment is requested: (i) the specific page(s) that are redacted; (ii) whether the redacted information fits within a presumptively confidential category included in Appendix B, if applicable; and (iii) where (ii) does not apply, the basis for the confidentiality claim, including references to Appendix A, if applicable, and the reasons why public disclosure of that information would be detrimental; - 5.1.4.3 a confidential, un-redacted version of the document containing all of the information for which confidentiality is requested.
-This version of the document is to be marked "confidential" and must identify all portions of the document for which confidentiality is claimed by using shading, square brackets, highlighting or other appropriate markings; and - 5.1.4.4 either: - 5.1.4.4.1 a non-confidential, redacted version of the document from which the information that is the subject of the confidentiality request has been deleted or stricken; or
+- 5.1.1 All filings must be made in accordance with the OEB Rules, which deal with confidential documents before the OEB. - 5.1.2 In accordance with the OEB Rules, a party may request that all or part of a document be held confidential. - 5.1.3 A request for confidentiality must be addressed to the Registrar. - 5.1.4 A request for confidentiality must include the following items: - (a) a cover letter indicating that a request for confidential treatment is being made for certain information; - (b) a table which sets out for each piece of information for which confidential treatment is requested: (i) the specific page(s) that are redacted; (ii) whether the redacted information fits within a presumptively confidential category included in Appendix B, if applicable; and (iii) where (ii) does not apply, the basis for the confidentiality claim, including references to Appendix A, if applicable, and the reasons why public disclosure of that information would be detrimental: - (c) a confidential, un-redacted version of the document containing all of the information for which confidentiality is requested.
+This version of the document is to be marked "confidential" and must identify all portions of the document for which confidentiality is claimed by using shading, square brackets, highlighting or other appropriate markings; and - (d) either: - i. a non-confidential, redacted version of the document from which the